AH-Merii/palmer_penguins_streamlit_app/README.md

 ## Streamlit
 After running make, the dataset should automatically start downloading.
 The dataset will automatically be cleaned and split and an xgboost model will be trained and stored in the `models/` directory.

-After the build is complete, you should see a prompt similar to the image below; Simply copy the address into your browser and you should be greeted with the application.
+After the build is complete, you should see a prompt similar to the image below; Simply copy the address into your browser and you should be greeted with the application.<br>

 <img src="https://github.com/AH-Merii/palmer_penguins_streamlit_app/blob/main/src/app/images/streamlit_prompt.png" alt="streamlit" width="400"/>

 Using the application is extremely simple.
 Simply input your penguin dimensions, and the prediction will show up in the form of a picture!